elaifamouez/alx-low_level_programming/README.md

 0x07.
 C - Even more pointers, arrays and strings -- Working C - Pointer to Pointer, Multi-dimensional Arrays in C.

 0x08.
 C - Recursion -- Working with recursion.

+0x09.
+C - Static libraries -- Working with C static and Dynamic libraries.